-- In the medium frying pan, melt a little butter over medium heat.
+- In the medium frying pan, heat a little canola oil over medium heat.

 - Add 10-12 pierogi to the pan at a time and cook for 8 minutes, turning occasionally.

-- Transfer to a serving dish and cook the rest of the pierogi while you make the gravy.
+- Transfer to the serving dish and cook the rest of the pierogi while you make the gravy.